garrettgsb/ogc-widgets/README.md

 **REACT_APP_SHEET_API_KEY** - This is the API key created/obtained from here: https://console.cloud.google.com/apis/credentials
 (If you don't have one, click "+ Create Credentials" in the top bar, then "API key."
 You don't need to do anything with OAuth to make this work.)

+**Activate Google Sheets API** - Remember to activate the Sheets API or you will get a 403 - Permission Denied error.
+Follow the steps here: https://developers.google.com/workspace/guides/create-project once the project and API key are created.

 ### Available Scripts

 In the project directory, you can run: